onurgu/joint-ner-and-md-tagger/README.md

 # Training and testing

 We recommend using the helper scripts for conducting experiments.
 The scripts named `helper-script-*` run the experiments in the paper with given hyper parameters.
+Beware that the option `-j6` will make the script run six experiment configurations at once.

-    bash ./scripts/helper-script-to-run-the-experiment-set-small-sizes.sh campaing_name | parallel -j6
+    bash ./scripts/default/helper-script-to-run-the-experiment-set-small-sizes.sh campaing_name | parallel -j6

 For the reporting part to work, you should set up a working [`sacred`](https://github.com/IDSIA/sacred) environment, which is very easy if you choose a filesystem based storage.
 You can find an